Hannnatu/Bash-Scripts/mangili/README.md

-Mangili Skincare Routine Generator Script
+"Mskin Routine Generator Script"

-The Mangili script generates personalized skincare routines using K-beauty products for 7 skin types:
-Dry, Sensitive, Combination, Acne-Prone, Mature/Aging, Normal, and Oily.
+A Bash script that creates personalized skincare routines based on K-beauty products for seven skin types: Dry, Sensitive, Combination, Acne-Prone, Mature/Aging, Normal, and Oily.

+### Key Features:
-It offers tailored day and night routines with two product options for each step and ensures variety by randomizing product selections.
+- **Tailored Routines**: Generates both day and night routines, offering variety by randomizing product selections.

-Features
-Tailored Routines:
-Generates routines for all 7 skin types.
-Skin Test:
-If you do not know your skin type, there is a link you can follow to do a home test.

-Wide Product Range:
+- **Skin Test**: Provides a link to determine skin type at home.
-Includes products from K-beauty brands like Heimish, COSRX, Klairs, Iunik, and more.
+- **Wide Product Range**: Includes items from popular K-beauty brands like Heimish, COSRX, Klairs, and more.

-Randomized Recommendations:
-Users receive different product options each time they run the script.
+- **Randomized Recommendations**: Offers different product options each time the script is run.

-Easy to Use:
-Run the script, select your skin type, and get a customized routine.

-Requirements
+- **Ease of Use**: Simple steps to run and interact with the script.

+### Requirements:
-Bash Shell: Works on Linux, macOS, and Windows (WSL or Git Bash).
+- Works on Linux, macOS, and Windows (via WSL or Git Bash).

-No Extra Packages: Uses native bash randomization ($RANDOM).
+- No extra packages required—uses native Bash randomization.

-Usage:
+### Usage:
-Download the Script
+1. Download the script and save it as `mskin.sh`.
-Save as mangili.sh
-Make it Executable
+2. Make it executable with `chmod +x mskin.sh`.
-chmod +x Mskin.sh
-Run the Script In the terminal:
-./Mskin.sh

-Follow the Prompts
-Enter your name, select your skin type, and get your personalized routine.
+3. Run it via `./mskin.sh` and follow prompts to enter your name, select your skin type, and generate your routine.

-Skin Types
-Dry: Hydrating products.

-Sensitive: Gentle, soothing products.

-Combination: Balancing products.

-Acne-Prone: Acne-targeting products.

-Mature/Aging: Anti-aging products.

-Normal: Balanced products.

-Oily: Oil-controlling products.

-Customization
+### Customization:
-You can modify the product lists for each skin type by editing the script.
+- Users can modify product lists for each skin type by editing the script.

-Troubleshooting
+### Troubleshooting:
-Ensure you're running the script in a compatible Bash shell.
+- Ensure the script runs in a compatible Bash shell.

-If the skin type input is missed, the script will ask again.
+- If input is missed, the script will re-prompt for the skin type.

+This README provides detailed instructions for using and customizing the script, along with information about supported skin types and troubleshooting tips.